Watcher (angel): The Book of Giants

-Jubilees
+The Book of Jubilees

-The term "Watchers" occurs in the Book of Jubilees (Jub.
+The term "Watchers" occurs in The Book of Jubilees (Jub.
 4:15, 5:1).

 Damascus Document

 A reference to the "fall of the watchers from heaven" is found in Hebrew in the Damascus Document 2:18 echoing 1 Enoch 13:10.

+First Epistle to the Corinthians

+First Corinthians 11:10 ("For this cause ought the woman to have power on her head because of the angels"), according to the early Church Father Tertullian, refers to the Watchers.
+He taught that the lust of the Watchers was the reason for Saint Paul's directive to Christian women to wear a headcovering.
+Tertullian referenced the case of a woman who was touched on the neck by an angel "who found her to be a temptation".